lobrusik/hangman/README.md

 # File description:
 DATA SOURCE:
 - words_local_source.dart
+-
-  ...This abstract class **`WordsLocalSource`** defines a contract for classes that provide access to local word sources.
+   This abstract class **`WordsLocalSource`** defines a contract for classes that provide access to local word sources.
 It declares a single method **`getWords()`** that must be implemented by subclasses.
-This method asynchronously retrieves a list of words and returns them wrapped in a Future.⋅⋅⋅
+This method asynchronously retrieves a list of words and returns them wrapped in a Future.

 - words_memory_storage.dart

-⋅⋅⋅The code defines a class **`WordsMemoryStorage`** that implements the **`WordsLocalSource`** interface.
+   The code defines a class **`WordsMemoryStorage`** that implements the **`WordsLocalSource`** interface.
 It retrieves words from Firestore, shuffles them, and returns them as a list asynchronously.
 In case of any errors during the retrieval process, it logs the error and returns an empty list.

 DI:
     - di.dart